 Originally, I had thought maybe I would just use an ATMega328P for the following reasons:

-After ruling out the ATMega328P, I took at look at the STM32F4 series of microcontrollers.
+After ruling out the ATMega328P, I took a look at the STM32F4 series of microcontrollers.
 The advantages here were:

 You'll note that the PCB is not populated.
 I gave up on the STM32 design before I even received the boards.
 So this is basically just a relic of a failed design.